ppernot/ML2020/README.md

 Codes and data to reproduce the results of the paper:

-* _Impact of non-normal error distributions on the benchmarking and ranking of Quantum Machine Learning models_, by P. Pernot, A. Savin and B. Huang.
-WIP...
+* _Impact of non-normal error distributions on the benchmarking and ranking of Quantum Machine Learning models_, by P. Pernot, B. Huang and A. Savin.
+Submitted to MLSP.